About Highland Roots

 In 1993 Graeme was appointed Curator of the Clan MacMillan International Centre in Renfrewshire, with a particular brief to organise the collection and publication of information on the clan’s history and genealogy (a connection stemming from his grandmother Catherine Macmillan who came from Glen Urquhart on the shores of Loch Ness).
 This involved building the first Clan MacMillan International website and creating Project MAOL (Macmillan Ancestry On Line).
 Graeme’s also been instrumental in organising a number of successful clan gatherings, with tours, talks, concerts, pageants, and ceilidhs - including significant fund-raising elements for the major charity that was founded in the early twentieth century by a bard of the clan; i.e. Macmillan Cancer Support.

-Graeme was Chairman of the Highland Family History Society - an organisation with hundreds of members worldwide - from 2007 until 2013, when he was elected Chairman of the Association of Highland Clans and Societies.
+Graeme was Chairman of the Highland Family History Society - an organisation with hundreds of members worldwide - from 2007 until 2013, when he became the founding Chairman of the Association of Highland Clans and Societies.
 For many years he's been attending Highland Games and Clan Gatherings in Canada and the USA to meet and talk to MacMillans and MacKenzies, and to give presentations and lectures on Scottish history and genealogy at Celtic Events and to Scottish Interest Groups.
-In 2014 he undertook a month-long lecture tour in New Zealand and Australia, whence he hopes to return in 2019.
+In 2014 and 2019 he undertook lecture tours in New Zealand and Australia.
 See Presentations for a list of lecture and seminar topics that Graeme can offer.

 Graeme has written extensively on Scottish clan and family history, for which see Publications.